Importing Interaction Data

 Historical Statuses

-Can historical prospect statuses be imported?”
+Can historical prospect status be imported?

-Yes!
-Using the Status History destinations, historical prospect statuses can be imported.
 Using the same process as detailed above for interactions, export historical prospect statuses and a unique ID.

 Unique ID